flyway/flywaydb.org/documentation/learnmore/getting-certified.md

 # Getting Flyway Certified support for your database

-This page provides guidance on the process and crtieria for getting your database added to Flyway’s list of “Certified supported” databases.
+This page provides guidance on the process and criteria for getting your database added to Flyway’s list of “Certified supported” databases.
 It’s aimed at the vendors and maintainers of relational database management systems (“RDBMS”).

 _If you’re an end user of a database Flyway doesn’t support, and you would like it to, you should let us know by raising an issue on our GitHub repo, or by following the how-to guide for [making your database compatible with Flyway](/documentation/contribute/contributingDatabaseSupport) yourself._